 As I returned with energy and enthusiasm to the idea of finding a long-term partner I was open to all possibilities.
 From the drama and stress of an unhappy marriage, I knew I was going to find joy again with a different woman.
 Yes, there would be different problems, but perhaps I could avoid some of the hardships I had experienced in nearly ten years of marriage.

 It didn’t take me long to develop a guiding principle.
-As a single parent, I didn’t want to date, I wanted to find a relationship that had the potential to go long-term, and settle into the process of relationship building.
+As a single parent, I didn’t want to date, I wanted to find a relationship that had the potential to go long-term and settle into the process of relationship building.
 I wrote my *want* list (What a Single Dad *Wants* in His Next Relationship) and I began working through the process of searching, courting, and dating.
 I learned two key requirements in the first two LTRs. (long-term relationships)

 My partner must be able to express love and affection easily and joyfully.

 This wasn’t about sex.
 This was about the simple act of telling someone, “I think you’re amazing.”
 I didn’t even realize how much of this affection I had been missing in my marriage until girlfriend number one came along and rocked my world.
-She was able to give me genuine hugs, genuine compliments, and showed me what an affectionate relationship would look and feel like.
+She was able to give me genuine hugs, and genuine compliments, and showed me what an affectionate relationship would look and feel like.
 She was 100% love.
-She was also 100% mama to two teenaged kids.
+She was also 100% mama to two teenage kids.
 I also learned from her what parenting older kids was going to look like.
 We could talk about our kids.
 She could give me advice from her experience.
 We shared parenting stories and ideas.
 We shared enthusiasms and excitements about our children.
 And we were able to appreciate the good parenting of the other person.
 It was a bit like saluting a fellow officer.
 We were both in the fray as parents, and we could support each other in the associated challenges.

-Share a Passion
+Relationship Requirement 2: Share a Passion

 The second long-term relationship tested a lot of my ideas about what a relationship might look like.
 But the primary lesson I learned from girlfriend number two was: doing what we loved (playing tennis) was a surefire way to join our hearts and bodies.
 We didn’t have a very stable relationship, but we did have a love of tennis, and tennis together was a great form of foreplay.
 The fact that she broke up with me once a week was only mildly concerning at first. (“She just didn’t know what she wanted,” I said to myself each time.)